My professional bio is online elsewhere. Here, I'll blow my own horn about whiskey stuff.

 And by the way, I hate the word "expert" and I hate that I have to "brag" above.
 Much of this page is so when I approach someone about a bottle, they can find a quick summary of my experience.
 And "expert" is the easiest shorthand for my experience and knowledge relative to others.
 Not because I think I'm a super-awesome magical whiskeyperson.
 The day that I can point to a dozen other people and say "They're way better than me on this topic" is a day I hugely look forward to, 'cause this stuff is a pain.

 You can also check out my new(er) facebook page Herz's Serious Whiskey Info where I occasionally discuss whiskey scams, fakes, and generally cool things to know.

 As far as my tasting notes go, in the last 8-9 years I’ve been taking far less notes than I once did... it just became more fun to simply enjoy stuff.
 I still post ratings every now and then.
 Sometimes my tastings are blind, usually those are my more detailed notes.
 But most of the time, I just drink whisky to appreciate with friends and don't worry about taking notes or thinking of specific descriptors.
 It's a beverage, you drink it!
 Don't be intimidated by high pricing, or be deterred by low pricing, or think there's a "right" way to enjoy something -- you enjoy what you enjoy, the way you enjoy it.

-I also hold the Guinness World Record for owning the World’s Oldest Whiskey, which took over four years of working with Guinness to verify, complete with radiocarbon dating by two university laboratories.
+I also hold the Guinness World Record for owning the World’s Oldest Whiskey (here's the detailed writeup) which took over four years of working with Guinness to verify and a bevy of expert consultations, tests, and a lot more.

 Help Fight Fakes